As pressure mounts on Venezuela's Maduro, what will the country's military do?

 But he said if there is conflict, it would not be prolonged.

-He said a drawn out war would need "50/50 support” from the two different sides, but believes most Venezuelans want Maduro out.
+He said a drawn-out war would need "50/50 support” for each side, but believes most Venezuelans want Maduro out.

-The socialist successor to the late Hugo Chávez, Maduro was sworn in on Jan.
-10 for a second, six-year term following an election that was criticized internationally for being illegitimate.
+A socialist who succeeded Hugo Chávez in 2013, Maduro was sworn in on Jan.
+10 for a second six-year term following an election that was criticized internationally as illegitimate.

 Last week, Guaidó declared he had assumed interim presidential powers and vowed to hold fresh elections to restore democracy.
-Countries around the world have recognized Guaidó as the South American country’s rightful leader, and he is calling for a protest on Wednesday.
+Countries around the world, including the United States, have recognized Guaidó as the country’s rightful leader, and he is calling for a protest on Wednesday.

 What could be the military's next steps?